Message from the Chair

 Our peers have singled out Mount Sinai Department of Medicine faculty for many honors, including the election of 14 faculty to the Association of American Physicians and 22 to the American Society of Clinical Investigators.

 In 2012, New York magazine named 48 Department of Medicine physicians from the Mount Sinai Health System to its "Best Doctors" list, more than any individual hospital in New York City.
-In U.S. News & World Report’s “Best Hospitals” issue, Mount Sinai Medical Center is ranked #14 on the 2012-13 Honor Roll.
-Eleven specialties were ranked including cancer, digestive disorders, heart and heart surgery, kidney disease, diabetes and endocrinology, geriatrics, gynecology, neurology and neurosurgery, otolaryngology, rehabilitation, and urology.
+In U.S. News & World Report’s 2013-2014 “Best Hospitals” issue, Mount Sinai is ranked among the top hospitals in the nation.
+The Department of Medicine had five of its subspecialties ranked, including cancer, digestive disorders, heart and heart surgery, kidney disease, diabetes and endocrinology, geriatrics, gynecology, neurology and neurosurgery, otolaryngology, rehabilitation, and urology.

 The Mount Sinai Department of Medicine is home to a residency program many have described as one of the best in the country.
 The remarkable students who compete for placement in the program and the success of our residents after graduation exemplify this claim.
 Our graduates pursue scholarship to enhance quality of care, advance medical research, and strengthen medical education.
 Many of our former trainees hold leadership positions in academic medicine.

 In research, the department received $71 million from the National Institutes of Health in 2008 placing it among the top 20 departments of medicine in the country.
 Many Department of Medicine faculty were instrumental in the success of Mount Sinai’s application to become a member of the federal Clinical and Translational Science Award Consortium, which resulted in a $34.6 million grant to the School of Medicine.
 Department of Medicine faculty lead seven of the 14 interdisciplinary research institutes established by Mount Sinai’s dean, Dennis S. Charney, MD, to facilitate breakthrough science.